ircv3/ircv3-specifications/extensions/resume.md

 This section notes considerations software authors will need to take into account while implementing this specification.
 This section is non-normative.

 Right now, when clients detect that their connection to the server may have dropped they tend to send a `QUIT` command, close their current connection and then create a new connection to the server.
 In cases where the server supports resuming connections and SASL is configured for this server, clients may find it more useful to attempt to establish a new link to the server and resume the connection before closing their old one.
 If this is done, clients should be able to better take advantage of connection resumption.

 In addition, users sometimes manually reconnect when they see that their is lag on their connection.
 In these cases, clients may also wish to do the above rather than closing the connection and then reconnecting.
+However, it could be good to make this configurable.

-When clients see a `RESUMED` message for another client which contains a timestamp, they may calculate how much time has passed since the timestamp and the current time and then display this next to the reconnect notice.
-Displaying this may assist clients in knowing how much message history has been lost in private queries and channels.
+When clients see a `RESUMED` message for another client which contains a timestamp, they can calculate how much time has passed since the timestamp and the current time and then display this next to the reconnect notice.
+Displaying this can assist users in knowing how much message history has been lost in private queries and channels.

+A client that disconnects and reconnects to the server should explicitly display the reconnection, even if they're able to resume the connection.
+This is so that the user knows why they may be missing message history and similar issues.

 Servers may wish to check the new hostmask of resuming clients, to ensure that it does not fall under their list of banned hosts or hostmasks.